cmancilla2010/Flutter-Phone-Auth-demo/README.md

 ![Flutter Firebase Phone Authentication Demo](flutter_phone_auth.png)

-This demo will show us how to authenticate a user by using phone number.
+This Demo will show us how to authenticate a user by using phone number.

 ![Flutter Firebase Phone Authentication Demo](flutter_phone_auth.gif)